gapolinario/gapolinario.github.io/_posts/2021-02-07-numerical-fractional-gaussian-fields.md

 categories: physics
 ---

+I describe the basic properties of fractional Gaussian fields and show some numerical simulations.

 Fractional Gaussian fields (FGFs) are a canonical example of random fields.
 They are spatial versions of the fractional Brownian motion, a stochastic process with self-similar and correlated increments, which is characterized by a parameter $H$, called the Hurst exponent.
 The Hurst exponent is a measure of autocorrelations in a series.
 If it is between 1/2 and 1, there is positive autocorrelation in the series, meaning that high values are usually followed by high values, while if it is between 0 and 1/2, there is negative autocorrelation, and the values oscillate strongly.
 If $H=1/2$, successive values are independent, and the fractional Gaussian field coincides with Brownian motion.
 Let us define a scalar random field $u(x)$ for in $x \in \mathbb{R}^d$ by

 $$